zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 * The word "same"

-    The default production value should be used.
-If the default production value changes, that change is automatically propagated to the extension.
+    The default value should be used.
+If the default value changes, that change is automatically propagated to the extension.

 Links are separated into the following three sections.